LinkedSoftwareDependencies/Documentation-Components.js/README.md

 This repo contains the documentation for [Components.js](https://github.com/LinkedSoftwareDependencies/Components.js), and is located at http://documentation-componentsjs.readthedocs.io/.

+This documentation can be viewed locally by running `mkdocs serve`.

 ## License
 This documentation is written by [Ruben Taelman](http://www.rubensworks.net/), copyrighted by [Ghent University – imec](http://idlab.ugent.be/)